kubewarden/docs/docs/operator-manual/monitor-mode/01-intro.md

 `mode` is omitted, it will default to `protect`.

-In order to create a policy in monitor mode, all you need to do is to include the mode as part of spec of resource.
+In order to create a policy in monitor mode, all you need to do is to include the mode as part of the spec of the resource.
 For example, in a `ClusterAdmissionPolicy`:

 ```yaml
 apiVersion: policies.kubewarden.io/v1alpha2